Guest access in Microsoft Teams

-As an admin, you can add a new guest to the organization in a couple of ways:
+Global administrators or Teams administrators and team owners can add a new guest to the organization in a couple of ways:

 Shared channels offer an alternative to guest access, allowing you to invite people outside your organization without requiring a guest account in Azure AD.
 To compare guest access with shared channels, see Plan external collaboration.

 Guest access in Teams is an organization-wide setting and is turned on by default.
 You can control guest access to individual teams by using sensitivity labels.

 Guest access in Teams requires configuring other settings in Microsoft 365, including settings in Azure AD, Microsoft 365 Groups, and SharePoint.
 If you're ready to start inviting guests to teams, read one of the following:

 - To configure guest access for Teams for general use, see Collaborate with guests in a team.

 - To collaborate with a partner organization that uses Azure Active Directory and allow guests to self-enroll for team access, see Create a B2B extranet with managed guests.